dereklukacs/waiting-game/iteration.md

 after restarting the barriers were REALLY far away.
 I think we need to do a full reset

 after restarting now the barriers are correct but the first cube is not reset

+can you have the center pillars of the gates be split in half? currently they are interfering and only one of the colors is rendering

+let's make the cubes 30% smaller

+the gates are not coming at consistent spacing, also the first spawn shows too many gates at once, we should generate them all programmatically

+make the movement speed 20% faster

+can you create a config.ts file centralizes all of the configurable variables and any rng values